jayjay-05/FidgieQlickr/README.md

 }
 ```

-the second part of the code involves sending usuable data to the web server that will be analyzed to create useful data insights for the user.
+The second part of the code involved sending usuable data to the web server that would be analyzed to create useful data insights for the user.
 The push button will always return either 1 or 0, depending on whether the button is pressed or not.
 The potentiometer will return a value between 0-1023 which will be mapped down to a scale of 0-10.
 In this context, the potentiometer value refers to how much the slider has been moved.
 The desired data output is as follows:
 ```txt
 1 2425  1
 2 2426  5